sequenter/osrs-progress-v2/README.md

   - The `skills` object within the `rewards` object contains arrays of skills that the quest rewards XP in.
     - `allOf`: XP in these skills are always rewarded.
     - `anyOf`: XP rewards are given as a choice for these skills.
-    - `xsomeOf`: XP is only potentially awarded in these skills, either one, some, or none, such as in the case of 'Observatory Quest' and 'Tai Brwo Wannai Trio'.
+    - `xsomeOf`: XP is only potentially awarded in these skills, either one, some, or none, such as in the case of 'Observatory Quest' and 'Tai Bwo Wannai Trio'.
 - [Requirements](#Requirements)
   - Can contain `main`, `ironman`, or neither. `ironman` requirements need to be fulfilled in addition to `main` requirements.
 - [Concern](#Concern)